sam-ba/RSE_Udacity/README.md

 # RSE_Udacity
-Project lessons from the Udacity Robotics Software Engineer nanodegree program
+Lesson scripts from the Robotics Software Engineer nanodegree program from udacity.

+Project files are stored in RSE_Udacity_Projects repository.